muntasirrahman/zoolab/README.md

     e.g. The enum Action has documentation as comment.
 * By Separating concern by separating classes into module packages
 * By coupling architecture component separately

+### 2. Special Sound of Duck and Chicken

+a.
+A duck says: "Quack, quack".
+b.
+A duck can swim.
+c.
+A chicken says: "Cluck, cluck".
+d.
+A chicken can't fly